duduyiq2001/bluetooth-speaker-hacktools-with-esp32/readme.md

     ```bash
     git clone https://github.com/yourusername/speaker_exploit.git
     cd speaker_exploit
     ```

 ## Usage
-1. Ensure your Bluetooth device is discoverable.
-2. compile with idf.py build
+1. Open vscode and enable the esp32-idf extension
+2. Open this project through esp32-idf extension
 3. connect esp32 board to your laptop
-4. flash the firmware
-5. idf.py -p PORT monitor to check the eps32 logs
+4. Select the correct port which should be soemthing like /dev/tty.usbserial-0001
+5. Build the project and flash it to the ESP32 board through the esp32-idf extension
+6. You can see the logs in the terminal

 ## Disclaimer
 This project is for educational purposes only.
 The authors are not responsible for any misuse or damage caused by the use of this software.